-- in care - care leavers - receiving Income Support (IS), or Universal Credit (UC) because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them and living with them such as a child or partner - receiving Disability Living Allowance (DLA) or Personal Independence Payments (PIP) in their own right as well as Employment and Support Allowance (ESA) or UC in their own right.
+- in care

+- care leavers

+- receiving Universal Credit because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them and living with them such as a child or partner.

 Level 2: This level of bursary is for those students with a financial need who do not fall into the above categories.
 This is a match-funded bursary in that the school will pay up to 50% of costs depending on the funds available.
 Applications must state what the identifiable financial need is and evidence provided to support this.
 The criteria for any support are that the total household income from all sources must be no more than £25,000pa and that no other income is available from another household to support the student.
 Documentary evidence is required.